 Many states now prohibit all drivers from using handheld devices while driving.
 There are 30 states, plus the District of Columbia (DC), Puerto Rico, Guam, the Northern Mariana Islands, and the U.S. Virgin Islands, with such laws.

-Multiple states add a distinction where a driver can use a cellphone while driving if they have an emergency or want to report road conditions.
+Multiple states add a distinction where a driver can use a cell phone while driving if they have an emergency or want to report road conditions.
 Your state law will outline exceptions for handheld cell phone use while driving.

 Montana doesn’t feature a law against handheld cell phone use, but various cities do, including Baker, Billings, Bozeman, Columbia Falls, Hamilton, Helena, Great Falls, Missoula, and Whitefish.
 The same goes for the Wyoming communities of Cheyenne, Powell, and Green River.

-Texting and Driving Laws by State
+Texting and driving laws by state

-The texting and driving laws often feature primary enforcement.
+These laws often feature primary enforcement.
 Primary enforcement means law enforcement can pull distracted drivers over and issue a ticket for violating the law without observing the driver break another traffic law.

 What are the penalties for distracted driving and texting?